Three Tips for LinkedIn (You Probably Won’t Find Anywhere Else)

 Many articles describe how to overhaul your LinkedIn profile to get a new job or increase exposure within your industry.
 But what if you just want to tidy things up a little?
-Whether you are a new grad trying to put your best foot forward or an experienced industry insider looking to expand your talent network, here are three incredibly simple things to address in your LinkedIn profile to start 2021 (that you probably won’t find anywhere else).
+Whether you're a new grad trying to put your best foot forward or an experienced industry insider looking to expand your talent network, here are three incredibly simple things to address in your LinkedIn profile to start 2021 (that you probably won’t find anywhere else).

 Dress for the job you want